microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_1/Part_5_Building_Smart_Contracts_For_Blockopoly/Building_Blockopoly/BankContract/README.md

 contract Bank {
     // The keyword "public" makes variables
-    // accessible from other contracts
+    // accessible from other contracts.
     address public minter;
     mapping (address => uint) public balances;

     // Events allow clients to react to specific
-    // contract changes you declare
+    // contract changes you declare.
     event Sent(address from, address to, uint amount);

     // Constructor code is only run when the contract